 Waterproofing: Can float on water for up to 30 minutes, also comes with waterproof protection against light rain and splashes.

-Weather reports: The unit monitors current weather conditions using NOAA broadcasts to warn you of severe weather.
+Weather reports: It monitors current weather conditions using NOAA broadcasts to warn you of harsh weather.

 8. Floureon 4 Packs Walkie Talkies